|

 A

-in Ottawa's Green Belt with his wife (the farmer)
+in Ottawa's Green Belt with his wife (the

-and two stepdaughters, a Border Collie, a barn cat, three Highland
+and two stepdaughters, a Border Collie,

-cattle, eight Shetland sheep, and some Leghorn and
+cattle, four Shetland sheep, and some

-Chanticleer chickens, not to mention countless groundhogs,
+Chanticleer chickens, not to mention

 |